What is a transportation management system (TMS)?

 What is a TMS system today?
 Modern TMS software includes features that can dramatically reduce complexity and improve efficiency.
 Key features include:

 - Transportation planning and execution: Streamline procurement and freight shipment with automated carrier rate comparison and booking.
 Choose the mode of shipment – air, ocean, truck, or rail freight – and plan the most efficient route for the transport of goods.
-Optimise loads and take advantage of real-time track and trace capabilities to monitor progress.
+Optimize loads and take advantage of real-time track and trace capabilities to monitor progress.

 - Freight management: Streamline the quote-to-contract process.
 Efficiently manage freight costing, order management, rate determination, and freight billing and settlement for both multimodal and intermodal transportation.

-- TMS dashboards, reporting, and analytics: Forecast transportation demand, analyse rates and profitability, and adapt quickly to adjust to unforeseen circumstances.
+- TMS dashboards, reporting, and analytics: Forecast transportation demand, analyze rates and profitability, and adapt quickly to adjust to unforeseen circumstances.
 With real-time visibility into all aspects of the transportation process, you can make immediate, data-driven decisions.

 Benefits of a transportation management system